Lenore Zann: Political career

+Provincial politics

+She represented Truro-Bible Hill district in the Nova Scotia House of Assembly from 2009 until 2019 as a member of the Nova Scotia New Democratic Party and from June 9, 2019, until September 12, 2019, as an independent.

+On April 8, 2009, Zann won the Nova Scotia New Democratic Party nomination in the riding of Truro-Bible Hill in anticipation of the 2009 provincial election.
+On the same day, an employee of the Liberal Party leaked a topless photo of her to the media from her appearance in The L Word.
+Zann was elected in the 2009 provincial election. and served as the ministerial assistant for the Department of Tourism, Culture, and Heritage.

 During her first four years as a backbencher in the first NDP government in Nova Scotia Zann was appointed ministerial assistant for three positions: culture & heritage, environment & climate change, and deputy premier – unsuccessfully working to reinstate the Nova Scotia Arts Council and improve the film tax credit for the film and TV industry.

 As a first-time opposition member Zann has been NDP spokesperson for education, environment, status of women, Human Rights Commission, Aboriginal affairs & truth & reconciliation, agriculture, advanced education, African NS affairs, and Gaelic affairs.

 During her ten years as MLA, she introduced two successful bills.
 Bill 90 amended the Nova Scotia Provincial Exhibition Commission Act to increase the size of the board of directors to ten.
 Bill 74 changed the name of the new electoral district of Truro–Bible Hill to Truro–Bible Hill–Millbrook–Salmon River.